 - Courses to improve pronunciation and vocabulary.

-- Courses to obtain a language certificate (IELTS, TOEFL and Cambridge).
+- Courses to obtain a language certificate (IELTS e Cambridge).

 The average duration of these courses is 12 weeks, but you can choose longer or shorter courses according to your needs.

 However, if your English is already great, and you want to focus on a path that can help you with your work, you can opt for a professional course (or VET).
 VET is a training course with strong practical content that was created with the aim of preparing for a specific profession.
 There are VET courses for almost all employment sectors, so it won’t be difficult to find a route that is in line with your area of interest.

 There are a number of VET courses that only take three months to complete.
 These short-term courses are a great option for students looking to earn credit towards a degree or experience what it’s like to study abroad in Australia.